Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 Step [5] – Sign your name.
 Even with an email thank you, your name should be included.
 Using only your first name is okay if you have a close working relationship with your boss.

-Thank You Notes For Raise Example Messages
+Thank You for the Raise Example Messages

 #1 I want to thank you for this year’s raise.
 It’s always nice to be appreciated financially!